 News Subway assailant slammed man’s head inside D train, NYPD says The suspect accused the man of bumping into him, police say.
 Police are searching for a man who they say slammed a stranger's head into the wall inside of a D train on May 8.
 Photo Credit: NYPD; Samantha Wieder By Alison Fox email@example.com @AlisonFox May 23, 2018 10:14 AM Print Share fbShare Tweet gShare Email Police on Wednesday were looking for a man who slammed another man’s head against the inside of a southbound D train in the Bronx earlier this month.
 The 55-year-old victim was getting on the train at about 3:20 p.m. on May 8 when the suspect accused the man of bumping into him.
 The suspect then punched the man in the face, put him in a headlock and started to slam his head against the inside of the train, police said.
 The suspect, described as 35 to 45 years old and who wears his hair in dreadlocks, then ran off the train from the East 167th Street station, police said.
 The victim, who suffered cuts on his head, was taken to Lincoln Hospital in stable condition.
 By Alison Fox firstname.lastname@example.org @AlisonFox Alison covers law enforcement and breaking news.
 She previously worked at The Wall Street Journal, and has a master’s degree from Northwestern University and bachelor’s from the University of Wisconsin at Madison.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.